 What is Scholar Check-In?

-If you are a new international scholar at the University of Illinois, you are required to check in at the ISSS Scholar Office.
+If you are a new international scholar at the University of Illinois Urbana-Champaign, you are required to check in at the ISSS Scholar Office.

-Exceptions: B-1/WBs, UIUC F-1s on OPT, dependents who are not working at UIUC.
+Exceptions: B-1/WBs, UIUC F-1s on OPT, dependents who are not working at the university.

 Check-In with Department